Sales Call Playbook

 CUSTOMER: "I already have a website."

 "Perfect — so you've already taken that step.
-How's it working for you?
-Are you getting calls or leads from it, or is it more of an online business card right now?
+How's it actually working for you — are you getting calls from it, or is it sitting there doing nothing?
 A lot of business owners have a site but it's not actually doing the work it could be."

 CUSTOMER: "I already have someone doing my marketing."